wakproductions/stock_market_days/README.md

 ## Available Methods

-`is_market_day?` - tells you whether the given date is a date US markets are open `market_days_between` - tells number of trading days between two dates
+`is_market_day?` - tells you whether the given date is a date US markets are open `market_days_between` - tells number of trading days between two dates `market_days_from` - gives you the trading day of given date, plus number of trading days

 Look at the test suite for examples of usage.